bce-toolkit/historical-bcepy/README.md

 Reusable components
 -------------------
+ - The whole program can be used as a library.
  - Chemical equation parser (with BCE syntax).
  - Molecule equation parser (with BCE syntax).
  - Electronic expression parser (with BCE syntax).